LouisRosche/Kairos.Sci.Repo/README.md

 # KAMS Science Curriculum System
-## Scalable Architecture for 8 Cycles × 2 Grades × 3 Weeks
+## Scalable Architecture for 8 Cycles × Grades 7 and 8

 ---